gnolang/gno/docs/REVELATIONS.md

 matter how irrational or silly the framework is; the more people subscribe, the greater the coordination.
 Here you can introduce engineering into cosmology, and even and especially astrology.

+I do not know about whether the Book of Dzyan is real, but I know that the Tibetans are persecuted, and that Blavatsky shares much of these themes in Theology.
+Even her words on reincarnation, rationalized, fits well with the notion of the return of Isa or the coming of the messiah(s) in scriptures.